SoundMetrics/aris-integration-sdk/README.md

 This SDK supports connecting to and commanding ARIS Explorer and ARIS Voyager sonars.
 (Connecting to an ARIS Defender is not supported).
 For information on ARIS frame formats, see [ARIS File SDK](https://github.com/SoundMetrics/aris-file-sdk).

+> **Note:** if you are using Protocol Buffers version 3 to control an ARIS, you must use ARIS onboard software version 2.7._x_ or later.
+You can update the onboard software from within ARIScope.

 ## Contents

 ### Documentation